arjunsinghy96/dyte-video-shopping-sample/BLOG.md

 We will start by setting up our development environment, installing the necessary libraries and packages, and configuring our backend and frontend applications.
 We will then dive into the implementation of our live shopping application, including the integration of Dyte SDK and the creation of a dynamic user interface using React.

-Whether you're a seasoned developer or just getting started with live shopping, this technical blog will equip you with the knowledge and skills to create a reliable and engaging live shopping experience using Dyte SDK, React, and Django.
+Whether you're a seasoned developer or just getting started with live shopping, this technical blog will equip you with the knowledge and skills to create a reliable and engaging live shopping experience.
 By the end of this tutorial, you will be able to:

  - Set up a development environment and configure the necessary backend and frontend components
  - Integrate Dyte SDK into your application to enable real-time communication features such as video, audio, and chat